White Lake State Park

 Discover the Power of Parks Programming

 Interpretive, nature-based programs will be offered at White Lake State Park all summer long as part of the Discover Power of Parks.
-Programs will be presented by Interpretive Ranger, Ryan Kintz in the park each week.
+Programs will be presented by our SCA Interpretive Rangers in the park each week.
 Check out the White Lake program schedule for more information.
 All programs are free with paid park admission.
 No pre-registration is required.

 Are pets allowed at White Lake State Park?